 For some of our workshops, we invite UCR professors, graduate students, and professional staff members from the Bourns College of Engineering (BCOE), the College of Natural and Agricultural Sciences (CNAS), the College of Humanities and Social Sciences (CHASS), the Graduate School of Education (GSOE), and the Anderson Graduate School of Management (AGSM) to hold face-to-face discussions with students on the successful admission to and completion of a master's or doctoral degree program.
 They will also discuss whether a graduate degree is relevant or necessary for your intended career goals.

-(Spring 2019; sponsored by the UCR Anderson Graduate School of Management)
+Fall 2019; sponsored by the UCR Career Center

 Graduate/Professional School Information Session for 1st and 2nd-year Undergraduates

-(Spring 2019; sponsored by the UCR Academic Resource Center)
+Fall 2019; sponsored by the UCR Academic Resource Center